Partner with us

 Engineers Australia are long running supporters of the Science and Engineering Challenge.
 The professional association are represented at a larger number of events across Australia.
 These include both retired and current engineers from the full spectrum of disciplines in engineering.

-The Inspiring Australia (IA) Strategy aims to develop a more scientifically engaged public.
-The Science and Engineering Challenge is one of the many outreach programs that the strategy supports.
-The Challenge is proud to continue working closely with IA to deliver the goals of the strategy at both state and national level.
+Inspiring Australia (IA) is an Australian Federal Government Strategy that aims to develop a more scientifically engaged public.
+The Science and Engineering Challenge is one of the many outreach programs that are part of the strategy.
+The Challenge is proud to continue working closely with IA at both state and national level.

 The Electric Energy Society of Australia have been supporters of the Science and Engineering Challenge for many years.
-As well as a history of provide financial backing, they have supported the Challenge in its philosophy of "Create our future, make a difference"
+They also support the Challenge philosophy of "Create our future, make a difference"